djb96/chemdesr/README.md

 ```
 single_smiles = "OC(C)(C(CC(O)=O)CC(O)=O)C"

+# Read a single descriptor (in this case Chemopy)
 chemdesr::read_chemdes(single_smiles, desc = "chemopy")

+# Read multiple descriptors
 chemdesr::read_full_chemdes(single_smiles, chatty = T)
 ```

 For multiple compounds, I'd suggest using a `map` function from `purrr`.
 For many compounds, I would recommend enabling the "chatty" option to be kept abreast of the function's progress.
+If you aren't confident with `purrr`, there is an in-built `map_chemdes` function to do this for you.

 ```
 my_smiles = c("OC(C)(C(CC(O)=O)CC(O)=O)C",
               "C(C=CC1)=CC=1C(=O)O",
               "CC1(C)OC(=O)CC1CC(O)=O")

+# Do it yourself
 purrr::map_dfr(.x = my_smiles, .f = chemdesr::read_full_chemdes, chatty = T)

+# Built-in mapping (equivalent to the above)
+chemdesr::map_chemdes(my_smiles, chatty = T)
 ```

 With a data frame of SMILES strings, one could reobtain the non-SMILE information through joining functions.